-Carefully lower the condenser tube so that it is connected with the reaction vessel again and ensure that water is gently flowing through the outer chamber of the condenser tube to cool and condense the toluene vapor.
+Carefully lower the condenser tube down into the glass reaction vessel again.

+Ensure that water is gently flowing through the outer chamber of the condenser tube to cool, condense, and collect the toluene and oleylamine vapor.

-Start bringing the oleylamine and toluene mixture in the reaction vessel to a slow/gentle boil using the heater, with the magnetic stir bar rotating to mix the solution.
-Once it reaches a boil, turn it down a little bit so it is boiling slowly.
+Heat and stir the oleylamine and toluene solution in the reaction vessel and allow the solution to approach a slow/gentle boil (using the stirring and heating mantle, with the magnetic stir bar rotating to mix the solution).
+Once the oleylamine and toluene solution reaches a gentle boil, turn the heat down a little bit so it is boiling slowly.
 Do not approach or exceed the flash point of toluene.

-Tetrachloroauric Acid, Oleylamine & Toluene Solution Preparation and Injection:
+Tetrachloroauric Acid, Oleylamine & Toluene Injection Solution Preparation:

+Begin preparing the injection solution (150 mg tetrachloroauric acid, 3.6 mL oleylamine, 3.0 mL toluene).

+Ensure that the tetrachloroauric acid is fresh or hasn’t been exposed to air, water, moisture, or humidity.
+Remove the laboratory film or seal that is protecting the tetrachloroauric acid from air and moisture.

-The tetrachloroauric acid shouldn’t be exposed to air, which contains water vapor.
-Every effort should be made to prevent the tetrachloroauric acid from being exposed to water or water vapor.
+NOTE: The tetrachloroauric acid is very sensitive to water/moisture/humidity.
+Every effort should be made to prevent exposing the tetrachloroauric acid powder to air/water.
 The tetrachloroauric acid comes in a sealed pouch and new container vessels are sealed with wax to prevent water vapor from getting into new vessels.
 A new batch of tetrachloroauric acid costs ~$100, but it should last a year if not exposed to water vapor.
 Store new unopened batches of tetrachloroauric acid in the fridge.
 Transfer a new unopened batch of tetrachloroauric acid to the nitrogen glove box prior to opening it.
 Only open a new container of tetrachloroauric acid in the nitrogen glove box, when the humidity has reached an appropriately low and stable level (less than 0.8% relative humidity).
-Store the tetrachloroauric acid in the nitrogen glove box after opening.
-After opening the tetrachloroauric acid, wrap Parafilm around the lid of the container to help with sealing the container and to prevent water vapor and contaminants from getting in.
+Store the tetrachloroauric acid in the nitrogen glove box after opening it.
+After opening the tetrachloroauric acid, wrap laboratory film around the lid of the container to help with sealing the container and to prevent water vapor and contaminants from getting into the container.

-In the nitrogen glove box, place one of the two non-aqueous 20 mL glass vials with the white PTFE-lined plastic caps on the microbalance/scale and remove the white PTFE-lined cap.
+In the nitrogen glove box, place one of the two non-aqueous 20 mL glass vials with the PTFE-lined caps on the microbalance/scale and remove the PTFE-lined cap.

 Make sure to “re-zero” or “tare” the microbalance with the 20 mL glass vial on the scale before beginning to weigh out the tetrachloroauric acid powder.

-In the nitrogen glove box, use the small metal spatula to scoop tetrachloroauric acid powder from the small container, and weigh out the appropriate amount (e.g., 150 mg) into the 20 mL glass vial using the microbalance.
+In the nitrogen glove box, use the small metal spatula to deposit tetrachloroauric acid powder from the container into the 20 mL glass vial on the microbalance, to a measured weight of 150 mg of tetrachloroauric acid powder.